-App Updated: This event is fired when a given user updated his or her app from a previous version.
+App Updated ($ae_updated): This event is fired when a given user updated his or her app from a previous version.
 This change is detected based on a persisted app version value.
 If a change is detected from a previous app version we’ll fire the “App Updated” event.

-App Crashed: We fire an App Crashed event when we receive either an exception or a signal indicating the app has crashed.
+App Crashed ($ae_crashed): We fire an App Crashed event when we receive either an exception or a signal indicating the app has crashed.
 Along with the crash we also provide a property called “Reason” to help identify what kind of crash this was.
-Note: App Crashed isn’t currently supported on the Swift SDK.
-Also, be assured that this doesn’t interfere with current crash reporting tools.
+This event is not tracked on Swift.

-In App Purchase (IAP): This event is fired if a user conducts an in-app purchase through your app.
+In App Purchase (IAP) ($ae_iap): This event is fired if a user conducts an in-app purchase through your app.
 We also provide three properties along with this event; Product Name, Product Quantity, and Product Price.
 Note: At this time, the In App Purchase event is not available on Android.

 You will experience duplicate tracking if you programmatically track any of the automatically tracked common mobile events above.
 To prevent this, either remove the programmatic tracking or disable common mobile events.

 Disable Common Mobile Events